DoodleJZ/HPSG-Neural-Parser/README.md

 java -cp stanford-parser_3.3.0.jar edu.stanford.nlp.trees.EnglishGrammaticalStructure -basic -keepPunct -conllx -treeFile 02-21.10way.clean > ptb_train_3.3.0.sd
 ```

+For CTB, we use the same datasets and preprocessing from the [Distance Parser](https://github.com/hantek/distance-parser)
 The training code uses PyTorch and can be obtained by cloning this repository from GitHub.

 ### Training Instructions